TheBugiMan/PiholeHA/INSTALL.md

 ### GravitySync
 While not technically a requirement for the script to work, does enable two PiHole instances to sync relevent data between them

-### Passwordless sudo
+### Remote login user
-User running the script requires passwordless sudo access due to changing files in DNSmasq etc directory
+User running the script requires passwordless sudo access and key authentication on the remote/primary device.
+This is used for pulling files in DNSmasq etc directory to local copy for backup.
+If you are already using Gravity Sync, the user created for that has the same requirements and so can be used here as well

+### jq
+jq (json query shell app) while becoming more common to be installed 'by default' may not be in all instances.
+This little app is used to parse the Pi-hole API results to determine application state

+### curl
+App used to scrape API data for Pi-hole.
+Almost certainly pre-installed but listed here for completness.

 ## Installation